pay360/mobilesdk-ios/README.md

 payment.credentials = credentials;
 ```

-Prepare an instance of your transaction and card details, by preparing an instance of PPOTransaction and PPOCreditCard, like so (When 'isDeferred' is set to 'YES' the payment will be an Authorisation.)
+Prepare an instance of your transaction and card details, by preparing an instance of **PPOTransaction** and **PPOCard**, like so:

+When 'isDeferred' is set to 'YES' the payment will be an Authorisation.

 ```ojective-c
 PPOTransaction *transaction = [PPOTransaction new];